11ty/11ty-website/src/docs/plugins/navigation.md

     anchorClass: "",              // Add a class to the anchor
     activeAnchorClass: "",        // Add a class to the current page’s anchor

+    useAriaCurrentAttr: true      // Add aria-current="page" to the current page’s anchor

     // If matched, `activeListItemClass` and `activeAnchorClass` will be added
     activeKey: "",